isomerpages/govtech-stp/_travellers-from-indonesia/00c-rgl-faq.md

  - Inadequate justifications provided for reason of travel.
  - Non-compliant controlled itinerary submitted.
  - Wrong proof of residency submitted.
+ - Quota limit reached for intended week of entry.

 #### 16. Can I use the RGL to come to Singapore for long-term work?